-Driverless cars – Where is the tech going and is it a good thing?
+Driverless Cars – Where is the tech going?

 Driverless cars it sounds like something out of a science fiction film but the reality is may not be far away.
 The idea that at some point in the not too distant future our roads could be filled with driverless cars is quite a scary concept.
 But just how close are we to this becoming a reality?

 Where exactly is the tech associated with driverless cars going and is this necessarily a good, or a bad, thing for motorists on the whole.